umakantsharmacedcoss/developer-documentation/source/includes/_api_endpoint_focus.md

-dateModified|datetime/null|Date/time focus was last modified modifiedBy|int|ID of the user that last modified the focus modifiedByUser|string|Name of the user that last modified the focus variantChildren|array|Array of focus entities for variants of this landing focus variantParent|object|The parent/main focus if this is a variant (A/B test) sentCount|int|Count of how many times the dynamic content was sent
+dateModified|datetime/null|Date/time focus was last modified modifiedBy|int|ID of the user that last modified the focus modifiedByUser|string|Name of the user that last modified the focus

 #### Response